edgio-docs/edgio-docs/src/pages/guides/integrations/shopify_hydrogen.md

   .fallback(({ renderWithApp }) => renderWithApp())
 ```

-Refer to the [Routing](routing) guide for the full syntax of the `routes.js` file and how to configure it for your use case.
+Refer to the [CDN-as-code](/guides/performance/cdn_as_code) guide for the full syntax of the `routes.js` file and how to configure it for your use case.

 <a id="run-the-shopify-hydrogen-app-locally"></a>